InwoongLee/TS-LSTM/README.md

   - Three skeletons appear with skeleton index switching.

 ## Citation
-To cite our code or paper, please use this bibtex record:
+To cite our code or paper, please use these bibtex records:
 ```
 @InProceedings{Lee_2017_ICCV,
 author = {Lee, Inwoong and Kim, Doyoung and Kang, Seoungyoon and Lee, Sanghoon},